berkeman/glansigt/_posts/2020-06-01-inputworkdirresult.markdown

 <p align="center"><img src="{{ site.url }}/assets/input_prog_output2.svg"> </p>

-The main benefit here is that once we've developed and debugged program1, we can store its output on disk and concentrate on the development of program2 _without_ running program1 again.
+The main benefit here is that once we've developed and debugged `program1`, we can store its output on disk and concentrate on the development of `program2` _without_ running `program1` again.
 Assuming that writing and reading the intermediate storage is fast, this may save a considerable amount of execution time.

-Another benefit might be that the output data from program1 may be used for several applications, so we can fork different subprojects from the output of program1 instead of starting over at the input data file.
-If program1 does some data preprocessing or cleanup, for example, this makes total sense.
-In fact, we probaly want to _ensure_ that the same preprocessing is applied to all our subprojects.
+Another benefit might be that the output data from `program1` may be used for several applications, so we can fork different sub projects from the output of `program1` instead of starting over with the input data file again.
+If `program1` does some data preprocessing or cleanup, for example, this makes total sense.
+In fact, we probably want to _ensure_ that the same preprocessing is applied to all our sub projects.
 "Don't Repeat Yourself".